hlmeS/itm387k/index.md

 ![AYLIEN key](images/lab8/sentiment_aylien_api.png)

-In your node parameter configuration, set the analysis attribute to `Text` (this is the column name of your tweet texts), and set the sentiment mode to `tweet` as there are different algorithms depending on the length of the text that you're analyzing.
+In your node parameter configuration, set the analysis attribute to `Text` (this is the default column name of your tweet contents), and set the sentiment mode to `tweet` as there are different algorithms depending on the length of the text that you're analyzing.

 ![AYLIEN parameters](images/lab8/sentiment_aylien_param.png)

-_ ***Note:*** RapidMiner will send each tweet to the AYLIEN server, where their algorithms determine the polarity and susbjectiviy for each tweet and return the subjectivity, polarity, and respective confidences.
-Each tweet is counted as 1 call and you are limited to 60 calls per minute and 1000 per day. _
+_**Note:** RapidMiner will send each tweet to the AYLIEN server, where their algorithms determine the polarity and susbjectiviy for each tweet and return the subjectivity, polarity, and respective confidences.
+Each tweet is counted as 1 call and you are limited to 60 calls per minute and 1000 per day._

 ### Process